tgdev/bootstrap-sass-components/README.md

 ##Bower

-Bower cannot concat or build these assets, it simply fetches the specified package from an external location like this here git repo.
+Bower cannot concat, build or add these assets to your html, it simply fetches the specified package from an external location like this here git repo.

 More info on bower can be found at [http://bower.io](http://bower.io)